rohithzmoi/Droidstar-DMR/README.md

 - **Simplified User Interface**: The user interface has been simplified by replacing the text "Main" with a "Home" icon for a more intuitive experience.

+- **Recent TG-ID Dropdown**: The dropdown records all the recently dialed Talk Group ids and lets you choose from the list.
+You no longer have to memorize the TG ID.

 ## Downloads

 - For Android users, you can download the app via [this link](https://inz.to/droidstar-vu3lvo).